 This method of raising queens is probably the most intimidating to newer beekeepers but is employed exclusively by commercial and serious beekeepers everywhere.
 Once the basic techniques are learned and perfected it is the best way to raise large numbers of queens and gives you the best chance in selecting the traits you want in your queens.

 Day 1- Queen Mother Colony

-- You may additionally want to purchase our Cat# 19-LM Queen Grafting Excluder Frame which will confine her to a single frame face.
+You may additionally want to purchase our Queen Grafting Excluder Frame which will confine her to a single frame face.
 This will allow workers to come and go but she will be forced to lay eggs in available empty cells.
 Note the date and time of her confinement.

 Day 2- Prepare Cell Builder

-- From your Queen Rearing Starter Kit remove the bars from your cell bar frame and insert the desired number of pin cell cups into the groove, spacing these about ¾" apart.
-Make sure that these are fastened securely so they will not fall out as this can be detrimental to your graft.
+From your Queen Rearing Starter Kit remove the bars from your cell bar frame and insert the desired number of pin cell cups into the groove, spacing these about ¾” apart.
+Make sure that these are fastened securely so they will not fall out, as this can be detrimental to your graft.
 Be sure to place a cloth over these bars so as not to allow dust to settle into the pin cell cups.
-You may want to rear more queens than you need due to the unpredictable nature of your grafting and mating success.
-I would do twice as many as needed.
+You may want to rear more queens than you need due to the unpredictable nature of your grafting and mating success, for example trying doing twice as many as needed.

 Painting Your Mating Box